Euphonik: Themba (2017–present)

-In 2017, Euphonik began performing under the his first name "Themba", combining techno and house music in his DJ sets and productions.
+In 2017, Euphonik began performing under his first name "Themba", combining techno and house music in his DJ sets and productions.
 Since adopting his first name as his stage name, he has worked with a range of South African singers, songwriters and percussionists to produce original techno and house tracks.
 His music has been released on various record labels, including Hot Since '82's Knee Deep in Sound and Yoshitoshi.
 He has performed alongside Black Coffee in South Africa and Ibiza and played at Ultra Music Festival in 2018.
 He was nominated for Best Newcomer 2018 and Best Breakthrough 2019 at the Ibiza DJ Awards.
 He supported Faithless on their South African tour and performed the closing set at Womadelaide in South Australia in 2020.

 Other projects

 Euphonik invests in properties and owns a total of fourteen properties in Johannesburg, South Africa.

 He and Superga (an Italian shoe company) collaborated in 2012 and brought out a limited edition black and gold Euphonik sneaker.
 In 2013 they worked together on a second pair of black and gold high-top Euphonik Superga sneakers, and were expected to launch a new pair in 2015.

 His name has been included in The Mail & Guardian's 300 Young South Africans list, a comprehensive and reputable list of people that will shape and define their industries for decades to come.